Tayjsl97/EmoMusicTV/README.md

-# MusicTV
+# EmoMusicTV
-This is the official implementation of MusicTV.
+This is the official implementation of EmoMusicTV.